letsencrypt/website/content/es/docs/staging-environment.md

 `https://acme-staging.api.letsencrypt.org/directory`

-If you're using Certbot, you can use our staging environment with the `--staging` flag.
+If you're using Certbot, you can use our staging environment with the `--dry-run` flag.
 For other ACME clients, please read their instructions for information on testing with our staging environment.

 The ACME URL for our [ACME v2 staging environment](https://community.letsencrypt.org/t/staging-endpoint-for-acme-v2/49605) is:

 `https://acme-staging-v02.api.letsencrypt.org/directory`

-If you're using Certbot, you can use our staging environment with the `--staging` flag.
+If you're using Certbot, you can use our staging environment with the `--dry-run` flag.
 For other ACME clients, please read their instructions for information on testing with our staging environment.
 Please note the v2 staging environment requires a v2 compatible ACME client.

 # Rate Limits